deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18234/index.md

 > </details>

-> Table 6 presents BLEU scores on the WMT dataset for different decoding methods (IS, single-draft speculative decoding, SpecInfer, and SpecTr) across various draft and target model temperatures.
+> Table 6 presents BLEU scores on the WMT dataset for different decoding methods and various sampling temperatures for the draft models.

 {{< table-caption >}}